MayankDw/System_Design/AlexXu/3-Framework_for_system_design_interviews.md

 what types of question you might ask, How conversation should proceed.

 C : is this a mobile app or web app or both? <br/>
-I : Both
+I : Both <br/>
-C : What is the most important feature of the app?
+C : What is the most important feature of the app?<br/>
-I : Ability to make post and see friends news feed.
+I : Ability to make post and see friends news feed. <br/>
 C : How the feeds in the app should appear in which order, random, reverse chronological order?
-A closer friend feed should get more weightage than the group.
+A closer friend feed should get more weightage than the group. <br/>
-I : To keep things simple, lets take reverse chronological order C : How many friends a user can have ?
+I : To keep things simple, lets take reverse chronological order <br/>
+C : How many friends a user can have ?<br/>
-I : 5000
+I : 5000<br/>
-C : What is the traffic volume?
+C : What is the traffic volume?<br/>
-I : 10 millions users per day.
+I : 10 millions users per day. <br/>
-C : Can feeds contains video, impages or just text?
+C : Can feeds contains video, impages or just text? <br/>
-I : It can contain media files, including videos and images.
+I : It can contain media files, including videos and images. <br/>

 Why to these questions?
 To clarify the requirement, and understand ambiguities, Do Not assume.